davideagno/davideagno.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral associate at the Department of Statistical Science of Duke University, where I work with Prof. David Dunson.
+I am a Postdoctoral associate at the Department of Statistical Science of Duke University, where I work with David Dunson and Amy Herring.

-I am a silent guy, but I can speak for days about sports and [mountains](https://maphub.net/davide_agnoletto/escursioni).
+Typically silent, but I can speak for days about sports and [mountains](https://maphub.net/davide_agnoletto/escursioni).

 Research interests